OWASP/samm/v2.0/beta/core/verification/v-requirements-driven-testing.md

 include https://github.com/continuumsecurity/bdd-security ?
 http://gauntlt.org/ reference?

+* Not bugs, test harness.
+* Link to secure build (e.g. Definition of Merge).

 # B: Misuse/Abuse Testing

 ## Maturity 1 - Perform security fuzzing testing
 ### Activity
-Fuzzing can be part of a manual of automated security test, but this activity should cover at a minimum fuzzing for known vulnerabilities against the main input parameters of the application.
+Fuzzing can be part of a manual of automated security test, but this activity should cover at a minimum fuzzing for vulnerabilities against the main input parameters of the application.

 Perform fuzzing, sending massive amounts of random data, to the test subject in an attempt to make it crash.
 Fuzz testing or Fuzzing is a Black Box software testing technique, which basically consists in finding implementation bugs using malformed/semi-malformed data injection in an automated fashion.